 Again, it’s important that you know and understand who your target market is.
 It’s also vital that you research your industry or niche, to determine what potential readers are looking for or what they want to learn about.
 Essentially, this will give you an idea of what topics will increase traction on your blog.

-This also doesn’t mean that you should only write about your own products and services.
-To maximize your audience’s time and attention, you can showcase your business’s personality on some blog posts – your values, culture, clients, team members, successes and challenges, and everything that makes you unique.
+This also doesn’t mean that you should only write about your products and services.
+To maximize time and attention to your target audience, you can showcase your business’s personality on some blog posts – your values, culture, clients, team members, successes and challenges, and everything that makes you unique.

 Remember, the end goal of blogging is to help turn your readers into followers, and your followers into customers.